 7 Warning Signs that Your Employees are About to Quit

 Let’s face it – the hiring process can be a nightmare.
-Sorting the wheat from the chaff is an incredibly time-consuming task and there’s no guarantee that you won’t wind up getting burned after hiring a new employee.
+It’s an incredibly time-consuming task and there’s no guarantee that you won’t wind up getting burned after hiring a new employee.
 And that’s not even taking into account the financial impact of turnover and training costs!

 The bottom line is that you should try to keep good employees whenever you can.
 But sometimes, for various reasons, those good employees quit.
 If you aren’t paying attention, a situation like that can catch you unaware and leave you in a very tight spot.
 If you know the warning signs to look for, you can spot employees who are thinking about quitting before they’ve even made up their minds.